 William Morris (1834-1896)

-A selective list of online literary criticism for the Victorian poet, novelist, designer, socialist and reformer William Morris, favoring signed articles by recognized scholars and articles published in peer-reviewed sources
+A selective list of online literary criticism for the English Pre-Raphaelite designer, artist, writer, and socialist William Morris, favoring signed articles by recognized scholars and articles published in peer-reviewed sources

 Introduction & Biography